mikewest/http-state-tokens/draft-west-http-state-tokens.md

 order to attach `Sec-Http-State` headers to outgoing requests, and to ensure that `Sec-Http-State-Options` headers are correctly processed.

-## Attach HTTP State Tokens to a request
+## Attach HTTP State Tokens to a request {#attach}

-The user agent can attach HTTP State Tokens to a given request using an algorithm equivalent to the
+The user agent can attach HTTP State Tokens to a given request using an algorithm equivalent to the following.
+This algorithm is intended to execute after the `Cookie` header is handled in step 5.17.1 of Section 4.5 of {{Fetch}}, describing the "HTTP-network-or-cache fetch" algorithm:
-following:

 1. If the user agent is configured to suppress explicit identifiers for the request, or if the request's URL is not _a priori_ authenticated {{Mixed-Content}}, then skip the remaining steps